AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

      * **Mean relative normogastric, bradigastric and tachigastric powers**.
 Powers normalized by the total power (after dividing for the width of the              frequency band to account for the different power of the noise).
 They have values between 0 and 1
      * **Mean relative Dominant, Subdominant and Superdominant powers**.
 They are essentially SNR ratios between the powers in different bandds
 * Feature related to the TFR ridge points:
   * **Fraction of normogastria**.
-Here defined as the ratio between the portion of the instantaneous frequency curve (IF) that is in the normogastric            frequency band (0.033-0.067 Hz) and the total lenght of the curve (Figure F2)
+Here, it is defined as the ratio of the portion of the instantaneous frequency (IF) curve that falls within the                normogastric frequency band (0.033–0.067 Hz) to the total length of the curve (Figure F2).
   * **Mean ridge frequency**
   * **Ridge frequency standard deviation**
 * **Signal's Instantaneous energy (IE)** features.
-IE is a curve that evolves in time.
-Its variability can be carachterize via standard deviation or its       entropy
+The IE is a curve that evolves over time.
+Its variability can be characterized by its standard deviation    or entropy.
   * **Mean energy**
   * **Energy standard deviation**
   * **Energy dispersion (IEDisp) & sample (IESamp) entropies**.
 The higher the entropies, the higher IE vairibility.
-* **Time frequency representation (TFR)** features.
-They consider the whole TFR combining thus the frequency and time dimensions.
-The can quantify the         sparsity or concentration of the TFR or also its regulatity
+* **Time-frequency representation (TFR)** features.
+They consider the whole TFR, thus combining the time and frequency dimensions.
+They can quantify the       sparsity, concentration, or regularity of the TFR.
   * **Renyi entropy (RE)**.
-High RE means the signal energy is scattered in many time and frequency intervals (Figure F3)
+A high RE indicates that the signal energy is scattered across multiple time and frequency intervals (Figure F3).
   * **Hoyer measure (HM)**.
-High HM means the TFR is sparser (Figure F3).
+A high HM means the TFR is sparser (Figure F3).
   * **Gradient entropy (GE)**.
 Considers the TFR as an image and compute the granularity of its texture.
   * **Relative gradient entropy (rGE)**
 * Filtered signal features: